 Whether your beef meal is mild or robust, sweet or spicy, light or hearty, there is a perfect beer or wine to complement the dish.
 Like a perfect seesaw, a bite of beef should make you want to take a sip of your drink and the drink should make you want to take another bite.
-While it all comes down to personal preference, we have compiled some general guidelines to finding the perfect beef and alcohol pairing.
+While it all comes down to personal preference, we have compiled some general guidelines to finding the perfect pairing.

 Simple Senses- Your smell is the strongest sense, so use this to your advantage.
 Take a few short sniffs of the beer or wine to get a good hint of the flavor profile.
 Don’t forget your other senses though.
 Mouthfeel is important to determine the “weight” or “body” of the drink and the dish should be similar.

 Power Matching- You can’t go wrong matching a flavor of the drink with flavor of the dish.
 Robust flavors should be paired with a robust wine or flavorful beer.
 A general rule-of-thumb is the beefier flavor the dish or cut has, the more robust or flavorful beverage you’ll want.
 You also can’t go wrong if you match the dish’s region with a drink from the area.

 Balance the Scales- If you have a spicy dish, a high alcohol content drink will keep your mouth on fire while balancing it with something smoother and lower alcohol content will balance the heat.
 A dish like creamy pasta would be best with a lighter drink as it will help cut through the flavors.